Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman Space Telescope: Introduction

 \section{Introduction}

 The Nancy Grace Roman Space Telescope (Roman), NASA's next flagship mission, is poised to transform our understanding of exoplanet demographics.
-Its Galactic Bulge Time Domain Survey (GBTDS) will be the most sensitive microlensing survey ever performed and is expected to detect thousands of planets at orbital periods beyond those accessible by transit and radial velocity techniques \citep{2022BAAS...54e.146G}.
+Its Galactic Bulge Time Domain Survey (GBTDS) will be the most sensitive microlensing survey ever performed and is expected to detect thousands of planets at orbital periods beyond those accessible by transit and radial velocity techniques \citep{Penny2019}.
 Roman's observations will fill a critical gap in existing demographic studies, providing a rich catalog of planets on intermediate and wide orbits, opening the possibility of detecting analogues of almost every planet in our Solar System \citep{Penny2019}.
 However, Roman's sensitivity will extend far beyond even the most distant bound planets and into the domain of fully unbound worlds.
 These are the free-floating planets (FFPs), or, more colorfully, ``rogue worlds,'' planetary mass objects that drift in isolation through the interstellar void.
-Due to their negligible emission across the electromagnetic spectrum, gravitational microlensing is the only observational technique capable of detecting these worlds.
+Due to their negligible emission across the electromagnetic spectrum, their detection poses a significant challenge.
+At the highest masses $(M \gtrsim M_{\text{Jup}})$, direct imaging has been used to identify a large population of young, unbound planetary mass objects in nearby clusters \citep[e.g.,][see \citet{Caballero2018} for a review]{Oasa1999, Zapatero2000, MiretRoig2022}; at lower masses, however, gravitational microlensing provides the strongest means of detecting these worlds.
 At present, little is known about this population, however the tentative initial detections we have from ground-based microlensing surveys \citep{Mroz2018,Mroz2019,Mroz2020a,Mroz2020b,Ryu2021,Gould2022,Gould2023} suggest that these worlds may dramatically outpopulate their bound counterparts \citep{Sumi2023}, constituting one of the largest, and least understood, demographics of exoplanets in the Galaxy.

 Low-mass free-floating planets are primarily thought to be formed in protoplanetary disks and subsequently ejected by the violent dynamical processes that occur during the early stages of system formation.
 The relative contribution of these different processes is expected to vary as a function of planetary mass; as such, a reconstruction of the free-floating planet mass function would provide a unique window into planetary formation and the underlying physical processes that drive nascent planetary systems towards the quasi-stable system architectures we observe at late times.